Jaminur-Rashid/User_Registration_Using_Beego/README.md

 To run the project follow the procedure below,
 * After installing and configuring go, beego and bee in the system clone the github repository.

-* After creating a database and user_info_table run,
+* After creating a database and user_data_table run,
 ``` bash
 go mod tidy
 ```